Home/Blog/Why DTV Applications Get Rejected 2026: The 8 Most Common Denial Reasons

 • Document dates are recent (not expired)

-Rejection Reason5: Can't Verify Remote Work Capability
+Rejection Reason 5: Can't Verify Remote Work Capability

 The problem: Embassy doubts you can actually do your claimed work remotely.